 Next, you can use the “Upload” option to upload a mobile app for scanning via Appknox DAST, as shown below:

 The app takes only a minute or so to upload.
 Once the app upload completes, the vulnerability assessment starts immediately, as the Static Scan starts running.
-The static scan takes around a minute for completion and this duration is even smaller for iOS apps, because of the limited number of permissions.
+The static scan takes around a minute to completion and this duration is even smaller for iOS apps, because of the limited number of permissions.

 Step 4: Results of the Static Scan